nhselect/step1-training/content/user-guide/assessor/02-learner-profiles/index.md

 4. You view see the Learner’s details​

-> For Learner's PRN contact your Clinical Centre Manager​, Administrator or an Educator / Manager.
+> For Learner's PRN contact your Clinical Centre Manager​, Administrator or an Educator/Manager.
 For Learner's registration status contact your Clinical Centre Manager​ or Administrator

 ![](/img/as-2-04-Viewing.jpg)